 The following article was written by Tom Mcloughlin.
 Read more about Tom in the author’s bio at the bottom of this post.

-There’s a lot more to France than just Paris and the Eiffel Tower.
+There are so many more amazing places to visit in France than just Paris and the Eiffel Tower.
 There are some other excellent regions to visit such as Provence, Alsace, Burgundy, Normandy, Bordeaux, Brittany and the French Alps.
 In these regions you’ll find numerous activities to enjoy to keep you busy and we’ve listed five of the best below.

 Do a Cycling Tour